jwseph/google-minesweeper/README.md

 ## Files
 - `script.js` - Bot that scrapes LogiGames's minesweeper solver
-- `script2.js` - Bot that basically uses a brute-force approach, a little buggy
+- `script2.js` - Bot that basically uses a brute-force approach, a little buggy.
+Efficient but might become stuck on boards relying on info like no. of flags left, etc that are solvable but harder.
-- `script3.js` - Finished bot that uses LogicJS
+- `script3.js` - Finished bot that uses LogicJS.
+Simple and *complete* solver